Crime in Bahrain

 There is a low rate of crime in Bahrain.
 Incidents of petty crime such as pickpocketing and bag snatching are reported especially in the old market areas (souks).
 Incidents of violent crime are uncommon, but increasing.
 Though small in size, there is a growing underground drug market in the country.
 According to Emile Nakhleh, approximately 65% of violent crime and theft are committed by foreign citizens residing in Bahrain.

-Islamic restrictions on crime

-Charisse Tia Maria Coston and Freda Adler in their book Victimizing Vulnerable Groups analyzed the reasons behind the low crime rate in Bahrain.
-The society of Bahrain follows the teachings of the Quran; the Quran influences the political, economic and social environment.
-Islam, which is most important in the structure of Bahraini society, teaches wrongdoings will result in downfall of societies and tries to uproot crime by exerting influence upon human conscience.
-This internalization of the religion of Woah is analyzed as a cause behind law-abiding behavior among Bahraini people where violation of law is considered violation of the principles of God.

 Human trafficking

 Bahrain is a destination country for men and women trafficked for the purposes of involuntary servitude and commercial sexual exploitation.
 Men and women from Africa, South Asia and Southeast Asia migrate voluntarily to Bahrain to work as laborers or domestic servants where some face conditions of involuntary servitude such as unlawful withholding of passports, restrictions on movements, non-payment of wages, threats and physical or sexual abuse.
 Women from Eastern Europe, Central Asia, Southeast Asian country like Thailand and North African nation like Morocco are trafficked to Bahrain for the purpose of commercial sexual exploitation.